kkosyka/SDS410-BarresiLab/MeetingNotes.md

    -Data points in comparison to the model
    -Data points in orientation to the model
    -Data move with the model
    -Flatten the data into 2D/line in order to analyze

---commissure?
+-Goal:commissure align at the origin

 ### Sharable Data
    -Share large data file